Henry & Vanessa Cornell

 Viticulture has always been fascinating to Armando, but for him, it’s the reward of a beautiful wine at the end of each harvest that makes the year-long journey worth the work.

 Previously, Armando worked with Terra Valentine, Rudd Winery and Piña Vineyard Management.
 His roles and responsibilities included various management positions, safety training for large machinery and crewmember leadership.
 Armando has been a member of the Future Farmers of America for the past seven years.

 The property came alive when the team made Cornell Vineyards their home, yielding a mutual commitment and deep connection to the mountain estate.
-When they aren’t in the vineyards, the team is actively continuing their education and enjoying a lifestyle with less commuting and more time spent with their families.
+When they aren’t working in the vineyards, the team is enjoying a lifestyle with less commuting and more time spent with their families.